mnot/I-D/web-proxy-desc/draft.md

 cache-control directive, and append the 214 (Transformation Applied) warn-code to other messages that have been transformed; WPD proxies MUST honour these requirements.

-When connecting to a WPD proxy, clients MUST use TLS and MUST validate the proxy hostname as per
-{{RFC2818}} Section 3.1.
+When connecting to a WPD proxy, clients MUST validate the proxy hostname as per {{RFC2818}} Section 3.1.
 If the proxy presents an invalid certificate, that proxy MUST be considered "failed" and not used (until a valid certificate is presented).

 User agents MUST use a CONNECT tunnel when retrieving URLs with the "https" scheme through WPD proxies.